Personalized Radiotherapy for Head and Neck Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is personalized radiotherapy for head and neck cancer safe for humans?
+What prior data suggests that this personalized radiotherapy technique is safe for head and neck cancer patients?

 Travis Courtney, MD